Cultural Considerations in Advocacy: United Kingdom

 The biodiversity of international arbitrators may mean that there are no universally correct approaches to advocacy.
 The handful of suggestions in this chapter are only some general indications of the UK approach that can be considered a starting point.
 The devil is in the detail.

-David Lewis QC is a barrister and occasional arbitrator at Twenty Essex Chambers, London and Singapore.
+David Lewis KC is a barrister and occasional arbitrator at Twenty Essex Chambers, London and Singapore.

 See Chapters 2, 7 and 11.